codewouter/milestone2-battle/README.md

 * The game can be won or lost based on choices of the player.
 How to do this I will not spoil here.

+### Validation
+* The HTML validator only returned errors on the img elements due to a missing src attribute, since they are loaded by javascript, I ignored this error.
+* The CSS validator returned no errors.
+* The javascript validator returned no erros.

 ### Remaining bugs
 * The button are animated through bootstrap.
 When they are disabled the animation still shows.
 Due to timeconstraints I did not debug this, also because the project is not about CSS but JS.